adamghill/dj/README.md

 # Why?
 It is available everywhere if you install via `pip`, has cute aliases defined in a JSON file (`.dj-config.json`) per project, will run as many commands as you want, and defaults to Django management commands if an alias cannot be found.

-Note that calling a long-running processes (e.g. `runserver`) will prevent any other commands from being run.
+Commands can be run sequentially by `dj` (e.g. `dj makemigrations migrate`).
+However, calling a long-running process (e.g. `dj runserver`) will prevent any other commands from being run.
+For example, `dj runserver migrate` will never run the `migrate` command because `runserver` will block the process.

 # Example .dj-config.json
 ```
 {
 	"commands": [
+		{
+			"name": "nice name for the command",
+			"help": "help text for the command (optional)",
+			"execute": "shell command to run",
+			"long_running": true  // whether the process is expected to execute and exit or run forever (optional, and defaults to `false`)
+		},
 		{
 			"name": "m",
 			"help": "Does the migration dance",